Not a Defence of Organ Markets

 Janet Radcliffe Richards

 University of Oxford

 Selgelid and Koplin’s article ‘Kidney Sales and the Burden of Proof’ (K&S 2019) presents a series of detailed and persuasive arguments, intended to demolish my own arguments against the prohibition of organ selling.
-And perhaps they might succeed, if the case described by the authors were the one I actually make.
+And perhaps they might succeed, if the case described by the authors were anything like the one I actually make.
 However, notwithstanding the extensive quotations and the detailed explanations of the way I supposedly argue, this account of my position comprehensively mistakes both the conclusions I reach and the arguments I give for them.

 I know that there are around many misconceptions about my views on this subject, but I have always hoped they could not survive a reading of what I had actually written.
 I have just—after a gap of many years—looked again at the two most recent of the texts Koplin and Selgelid refer to, and it goes without saying that I can see various things I could now do better; but I do still find these misinterpretations hard to understand.
 And since anyone with nothing to go on but this article would reasonably conclude that the original texts were not worth reading, I am grateful to the editors for the opportunity to try to set the record straight.

 I presume not many readers would be interested in a detailed comparative commentary on the texts, showing where this account gets my intentions wrong.
 I shall try instead to explain how what I do mean—and what I think I say—diverges from what is said here, and then go on to a brief outline of what my arguments and conclusions really are.
 I hope this may also give some sense of why, for all the opposition I have encountered since I was first drawn into this debate, I persist in thinking that the work I have been doing is important not only for this topic but for analysis in practical ethics more generally.